We helpenje graag

 We also maintain a careful retailer policy and encourage people to purchase our products in physical stores.
 Besides giving the opportunity to experience our products, our aim is to support the independent retailers.
 That is why we don’t offer our products on platforms such as Amazon, eBay and Bol.com.
 As we can’t guarantee that products on such platforms are original Secrid products, we strongly advise against ordering from one of these online suppliers.
 To ensure you purchase an original Secrid product, please visit our store locator to find a Secrid retailer near you.

 If you have any further questions, tips or feedback regarding Secrid copycats, please contact us at email@example.com.

-Our Heartquarters (HQ) in The Hague is open on business days from 08:00 - 18:00.
-We are closed during national holidays.
+Our Heartquarters (HQ) in The Hague is open on business days from 08:00 - 18:00 (CET), we are closed during national holidays.
 Please see the table below for an overview of the specific dates.

-Our wallets are made entirely in the Netherlands.
+It is our ambition to keep distances within our supply chain as short as possible.
+In our local production policy, we have stated that we prefer suppliers who are closest to our assembly locations, as long as they can provide the quality and craftsmanship required to make products that can last as long as possible.
+As a result, most parts are produced in the Netherlands and others in Italy.
 Together with our 50 suppliers, we can ensure high-quality products, good working conditions and care for the environment.
-Our products are assembled on a daily basis with high precision and enthusiasm in social enterprises in Delft, Leiden and Haarlem.
+Our products are assembled daily with precision and enthusiasm in social enterprises in Delft, Leiden and Haarlem.
 You can read more about our production process here.

 There are plenty of options for doing business with us.
 To allow us to provide you with a considered response, please send an e-mail to firstname.lastname@example.org stating your proposal clearly and concisely.